SI3P/StreamTV/README.md

 Returns a boolean value representing the active presence of at least one user, determined by taking into account the number of faces detected and the state of the eyes:

-1. Transform the image to grayscale format and apply Haar-cascade classifier (<a href="https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework">Viola - Jones object detection framework</a>).
+1. Transform the image to grayscale format and apply Haar-cascade classifier (<a target="_blank" href="https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework">Viola - Jones object detection framework</a>).
 2. Clip and filter regions of interest, coloring pixels white if brightness is greater than a threshold.
 3. Erosion + dilation to remove discontinuous white areas.
 4. If the white area exceeds 70% of the boundary then the eye is open.
 Confidence = Max(%L,%R).